tldr-pages/tldr/pages/common/git-commit.md

 # git commit

-> Commit staged files to the repository.
+> Commit files to the repository.

 - Commit staged files to the repository with comment: